 Survivors of victims killed in truck accidents are allowed certain survivor’s loss benefits, such as funeral costs of a minimum of $1,750.

 For a third-party pain and suffering lawsuit, non-economic damages can be unlimited.
 However, the wrongdoer trucking company has an insurance policy limit, which is the maximum the insurance company will pay.
 Generally, the insurance company will make its best effort to keep any settlement within that policy limit.
 In interstate trucking cases, the minimum policy limit is $750,000.

-A. Whether you receive compensation for your vehicle that was destroyed in a truck accident is based on what is specified in your individual auto insurance policy regarding coverage for collision and property damage.
-However, according to Michigan law, you are entitled to up to $500 for mini-tort coverage for any deductible that insurance doesn’t otherwise pay.
+Whether you receive compensation for your vehicle that was destroyed in a truck accident is based on what is specified in your individual auto insurance policy regarding coverage for collision and property damage.
+However, according to Michigan law, you are entitled to up to $1,000 for mini tort coverage for any deductible that insurance doesn’t otherwise pay.

-A. It is in your best interest to contact one of our truck accident lawyers at Michigan Auto Law.
+It is in your best interest to contact one of our truck accident lawyers at Michigan Auto Law.
 Because Michigan is a No-Fault state, its truck accident law is highly complicated.
 Most out-of-state attorneys don’t fully understand our insurance laws and trucking laws.
 We have handled serious truck accident cases throughout the United States, and we work with the most trusted out-of-state attorneys and experts to ensure the best results possible.
 We can help obtain your No-Fault insurance benefits and other damages.
-Take a look at the Michigan Auto Law Attorney Evaluator and our 100 percent satisfaction guarantee.

 Here’s more information about the special qualifications of our truck attorneys, and how we can help you.